Man O Man (Australian game show): Format

-The program was presented loosely in the format of a male beauty pageant whereby an all-female audience voted for the winner via a series of elimination rounds.
-Notably, losing contestants would be pushed into a swimming pool.
+The program was presented loosely in the format of a male beauty pageant.
+An all-female audience of 125 women sitting at tables used a small computer to vote for their favourite man out of the ten male competitors after they had asked to participate in a series of challenges.
+Notably, losing contestants would be eliminated by being pushed into a swimming pool by female models who worked on the show.